-"Our store recently went through a major renovation, and our sales team were split into other locations during the reno project.
+"Our store recently went through a major renovation, and our sales team split into other locations during the reno project.
 I kept my team in the loop through group messaging, and we also met once per week for a drink and to discuss work.
 Keeping this level of camaraderie helped me to retain my team until we could be back to our location again."

 "My communication skills make me very successful in sales.
 My clear communication style has greatly benefited my team and employer because it helps me to exceed performance targets consistently.
 When one person succeeds, the whole team benefits."

 "Last year a fellow teacher and I were asked to share a Grade 3/4 split class.
 To make this change seamless, we created a communication plan that included meeting once per week to review any hiccups.
 The entire faculty and our students benefitted from our ability to communicate well."